valentjn/vscode-ltex/README.md

 This extension contributes the following settings.
 Some settings are separated by language.
 These settings are located under `ltex.<LANGUAGE>`, where `<LANGUAGE>` has to be replaced with the language short code from `ltex.language`.
 Language-specific settings require the installation of the respective [language support extension][lang-exts].

 * `ltex.enabled`: Controls whether the extension is enabled.
 Allows disabling LanguageTool on specific workspaces.
+Changes require reloading the Visual Studio Code window to take effect.
   * Possible values: `true` (default), `false`

 * `ltex.language`: The language LanguageTool should check against.
 For supported languages see the [list of languages at LanguageTool.org](https://languagetool.org/languages/).
 Requires the installation of a [language support extension][lang-exts].
 See the Marketplace description of the installed *language support extension* for possible values.
 Use a specific variant like `en-US` or `de-DE` instead of the generic language code like `en` or `de` to obtain spelling corrections (in addition to grammar corrections).